hortonworks/cloudbreak/docs/aws_pre_prov.md

 Credentials use [IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) to give access to the third party to act on behalf of the end user without giving full access to your resources.
 This IAM Role will be *assumed* later by the deployment account.
-This section is about how to setup the IAM role to see how to setup the *deployment* account check out [this description](aws.md).
+This section is about how to setup the IAM role, to see how to setup the *deployment* account check out [this description](aws.md).

 To connect your (*end user*) AWS account with a credential in Cloudbreak you'll have to create an IAM role on your AWS account that is configured to allow the third-party account to access and create resources on your behalf.
 The easiest way to do this is with cbd commands (but it can also be done manually from the [AWS Console](https://console.aws.amazon.com)):